sithum92/Asp.netMvcAuthenticationAuthorization/README.md

 fellow up folling instructions along with the repository for better understanding

+## 1. CREATE ROLE WITH ASP.NET IDENTITY

-1.Open Model and in IdentityModels.cs class add folling code snippet
+1.1) Open Model and in IdentityModels.cs class add folling code snippet
 //( Models -> IdentityModels.cs)
 //Custom Code By Sithum